 The top-level domains used in phishing campaigns fluctuated widely in H1.
 While TLD abuse can be inconsistent from quarter to quarter, the first half of 2023 saw a move away from commonly seen free registration providers, to new and paid TLDs within the top ten.

-In Q2, half of the top ten abused TLDs were new to the group, with many seeing dramatic changes in volume.
+In Q2, half of the top 10 abused TLDs were new to the group, with many seeing dramatic changes in volume.
 Notably, multiple TLDs within the top ten are clearly capable of misleading targets if used in conjunction with a brand or industry-related URL.
 New gTLDs .APP and .SHOP are two examples of TLDs demonstrating large jumps in abuse that, if used in phishing attacks, would be ideal choices in targeting a technology company or retail brand.

 Taking a look at TLD types, for the first time since reporting on TLD data, ccTLDs made up the majority of abuse, with nearly 46% of overall volume.
 The ccTLDs among the top ten were .PL, .CO, .ID and .FR.
 While all four ccTLDs showed a quarter over quarter increase from Q1, .PL and .FR jumped considerably, with .PR growing nearly 250% and .FR a sizable 700%.